 Book Service Late Fee - Students who return Book Service texts late must pay a late fee of \$5.00 per book.
-If Book Service texts are returned more than one semester late or are returned after a new text has been adopted, the \$5.00 late fee will be waived and the student will be required to pay the replacement cost for a new text.
+If Book Service texts are returned after late registration of the following semester, the \$5.00 late fee will be waived and the student will be required to pay the replacement cost for a new text.
 Students who do not return books on time or who owe money to the college bookstore for any reason will have an administrative HOLD placed on all records.